Together (The Intruders song)

 "Together" is a 1967 song originally recorded and performed by The Intruders.
 The song reached number 48 on the U.S. Billboard Hot 100 and spent nine weeks on the chart.
 It was their second of 14 chart hits.

 Tierra remake

-In 1980, "Together" was a remake by Tierra.
-Their rendition reached number 18 on the U.S. Billboard Hot 100.
+In 1980, "Together" was remade by Tierra with their rendition being released as a single and reaching number 18 on the U.S. Billboard Hot 100.
 The song spent five months on the chart.
-It was a number one record on Los Angeles radio.
+It was a number-one record on Los Angeles radio.

-Of note, both the Intruders' and Tierra's versions reached number nine on the U.S. R&B chart.

 Other versions

 Tirso Cruz III and Nora Aunor recorded a version of the song in 1971, released on their album Dream Come True.